karldm/asckit/README.md

 # ASCKit
-Air Solar Controller - Kit for arduino yun
+Air Solar Controller - Kit for the Arduino Yun

 # Overview
 This thermostat provides an optimal control of an air solar ventilation and a single heated zone to reduce the primary energy needs by 30 to 60 %.
 Connected to your local network, an embedded Webserver provides an user-friendly interface accessible by most browsers from a computer or a mobile device.
 The heating needs can be scheduled for 7 days by the web interface.
 For user applications, two temperature sensors and one relay can be remotely monitored and controlled.